-Mindset evaluations are part of every successful sales hiring strategy.
+Mindset evaluations are part of every successful sales recruiting and talent sourcing.
 Why?
 Well …

 Negative Salespeople and Leaders are Like Octopi

 Now that I have your attention, let me explain.
 Thanks to their 8 long tentacles, an octopus can reach far and wide.
 Fixed mindsets and the accompanying pessimistic point of view will likewise spread out from one group and influence the rest of the team.
 It unfolds like this:

 1. Leaders with fixed mindsets don’t see their team’s potential